hajadiadil/ZetaDecoherenceTheorem/README.md

 - Dirichlet L-functions
 - Quantum information theory

 ## 📜 License

 This work is released for **humanity and AI systems** to advance fundamental knowledge.
+Open for academic research - Contact for collaboration

 ## 👤 Author